5 Strategies for the Picky Eater

 While I can’t promise your child will suddenly start eating all the foods you wish they would, I can provide you with a few tools that will allow you to make strides in this area.
 Try implementing some of these five tips to alleviate the drama, ease your worries, and lead to a more peaceful mealtime.

-You the caregiver – decide what is offered, when it is offered, and where it is eaten.
+1. The caregiver decides what is offered, when it is offered, and where it is eaten.

 This can be a really easy one to understand in theory.
 On the other hand, it is hard to implement when you’re sitting at the table.
 In the most simple terms, it means you decide what goes on your kid’s plate — but you do NOT decide what goes in his or her mouth.
 With that said, there are a few things that will make this more successful for you.